 He’s handsome.
 He’s great at what he does.
 His smile will give even the toughest of men butterflies.
 He’s elusive and mysterious.
-He is what Shawn Hunter is to Boy Meets World: every guy wants to be him and every girl wants to pork him...But enough about Jerry ‘JeDi’ Dipoto; let’s break down his biggest offseason signing, Josh Hamilton.
+He is what Shawn Hunter is to Boy Meets World: every guy wants to be him and every girl wants to be with him...But enough about Jerry ‘JeDi’ Dipoto; let’s break down his biggest offseason signing, Josh Hamilton.

 Hamilton was originally drafted out of high school at the age of 18 as the first overall pick in the 1999 MLB Draft by the then Tampa Bay Devil Rays.
 With a stellar start to his professional career, Hamilton would be named to the All-Star Futures Game and voted as the Minor League Player of the Year by USA Today in 2000 after finishing the season at .359/.411/.633.
 Though his future looked bright, things would come crashing down for Hamilton at the start of his 2001 season after bouts with drugs and alcohol and the first of many trips to rehab.

 Hamilton, who continued to struggle with the use of narcotics, failed his first MLB-administered drug test during Spring Training of the 2003 season, and failed twice more in 2004.
 Due to various suspensions and drug problems, Hamilton would spend three seasons on the MLB Restricted List before his return to the minors in June of 2006.
 Hamilton was then selected third overall by the Chicago Cubs in the Rule 5 Draft later that year before being traded to the Cincinnati Reds.